 Possible Distractions/ Work Around

 The overall thing to watch out for when you have that takes place outdoors is that you will be exposing your guests to the elements.
 Excessive heat, winds or rain cannot be dealt with easily.
-You may want to talk to them about backup plans in case the worst case scenario suddenly becomes a reality.
-The museum is open when you will be getting ready, Though you are secluded from the general public in your changing rooms if you choose to take pictures in advance certain areas may be off limits or not as accessible as you may like. for example, we had a couple who wanted to meet each other on the stairs prior to their wedding, yet the stairs were at the entrance of the museum, and they weren't going to move an elderly woman who was in the way of this event out of the way.
+You may want to talk to them about backup plans in case the worst-case scenario suddenly becomes a reality.
+The museum is open when you will be getting ready, Though you are secluded from the general public in your changing rooms if you choose to take pictures in advance certain areas may be off-limits or not as accessible as you may like. for example, we had a couple who wanted to meet each other on the stairs prior to their wedding, yet the stairs were at the entrance of the museum, and they weren't going to move an elderly woman who was in the way of this event out of the way.
 It didn't ruin the picture but the staff was quite adamant about not disturbing guests.

 This place is certainly a nice option for a venue to host a wedding and/or reception.
-The grounds are large, the staff is good, the catering is top notch, and thus there isn't much really to say about this place other than to visit it and see if it strikes you as something doable.
-It would probably be most ideal for a reception from May to July.
+The grounds are large, the staff is good, the catering is top-notch, and thus there isn't much really too much say about this place other than to visit it and see if it strikes you as something doable.
+It would probably be ideal for a reception from May to July.
 A wedding we did at this venue in October had the problem of Santa Ana's nearly blowing the event out of existence.
 They have off season rentals but the thing about Southern California is that a winter day could be miserable or one of the most pleasant days of the year.
 If you don't like the uncertainty of outdoor receptions stick to Hotels and golf course.
 If you are willing to take the gamble, check this place out, it really is a nice venue!